-Research & Politics operates a high-quality, short-track, double-blind peer review process in which the reviewer's name is withheld from the author and the author's name from the reviewer.
+Research & Politics operates a high-quality, quick, double-blind peer review process in which the reviewer's name is withheld from the author and the author's name from the reviewer.
 All submissions to Research & Politics are double-blind peer reviewed.
 Papers submitted by Associate Editors are submitted to double-blind peer review.

 Each paper is sent out to at least one external reviewer, but in comparison to most existing political science journals, the evaluative process is more heavily concentrated in the hands of the editorial team.
 The peer review process is as follows:

 - Vetting by the Editorial Office to ensure that the article conforms to the Research & Politics guidelines on length and style.
 This vetting process includes processing of papers using plagiarism software.

 - Review by a General Editor who will take a decision on whether to send it out for eternal review.
 If an article is deemed of insufficient quality or novelty it can be rejected by the General Editor in conjunction with an Associate Editor at this stage.
 The author will be informed of this decision with a brief note spelling out the reason for rejection.
 If the manuscript passes this stage, it will be reviewed.

 - The General Editor delegates the decision-making authority to an Associate Editor.
 Two external reviewers will be selected by the Associate Editor and the General Editor will make the final decision.